- Resident Card

 - Item is marked lost in the library’s database after 42 days.
 The patron will be charged the replacement cost of the item and notified of this transaction

 After the third notification of overdue or lost materials, the patron’s fine information will be passed to a third party collection agency.
 At this time, an automatic fee of $10.00 will be added to the patrons’ fees, which is our cost for the agency to collect the item(s).
 The collection agency will contact the patron regarding the late fees.
-If the item(s) are not returned, the patrons’ record of late fees and fines will be sent to a credit reporting agency.
+The patrons’ record of late fees and fines will NOT be sent to a credit reporting agency.

 The library allows patrons to have a total of three claimed returned items on their library record.
 A claim return occurs when a patron is confident they returned the item to the library but it has not been found.
 A claim return will be granted after 3 months of searching for the lost item(s) with no results.
 A “claimed return” block will remain on the patron’s card indefinitely.